 Our breastfeeding rates are ignominious; our infant mortality rates among the highest in the industrialized world.
 Telemarketers from formula companies actually call new moms to suggest they stop nursing because formula is more convenient.
-Formula companies give “breastfeeding” advice (I won’t link to it but it’s on the Internet and too easy to find) that is so frightening it would make most women want to bind their breasts.
-Moms are being belittled in the hospital, told they are “starving” their babies when they are trying to learn how to nurse, and threatened with separation or even criminal charges if they insist medical staff do not give their babies formula.
+Formula companies give “breastfeeding” advice.
+I won’t link to it but it’s on the Internet and too easy to find.
+Their advice is so frightening it would make most women want to bind their breasts.
+Moms are being belittled in the hospital, told they’re “starving” their babies, and threatened with separation or even criminal charges if they insist medical staff not give their baby formula.
 Is it any wonder so many American women don’t breastfeed?

 Many American women don’t breastfeed, even when they want to